AlbertNafria/albertnafria.github.io/_posts/2021-11-30-SimpleCTF-WriteUp-TryHackMe.md

 categories: jekyll update
 ---

 Simple CTF is a beginner level room on TryHackMe.
-There are few questions that guide you in which steps have to be done.
-It took me few hours to complete it as I found problems running the exploit, a python script.
-First I needed to solve some dependencies, I also modified the code to adapt it to Python3 and finally it worked till the moment of cracking the password.
+It has few questions that guide you in which steps have to be done.
+Here's my walkthrough on solving that machine.

+## Enumeration

-Firs, as always, I started enumerating the system.
+First, as always, I started enumerating the system.
 Here is the output of this nmap command:

 ``` bash